micmejia/bible-dump/NKJV/Isaiah/Isa 28.md

 The crown of pride, the drunkards of Ephraim, Will be trampled underfoot;

 ###### 4
-And the glorious beauty is a fading flower Which _is_ at the head of the [^b]verdant valley, Like the first fruit before the summer, Which an observer sees; He eats it up while it is still in his hand.
+And the glorious beauty is a fading flower Which _is_ at the head of the verdant valley, Like the first fruit before the summer, Which an observer sees; He eats it up while it is still in his hand.

 ###### 5
 In that day the Lord of hosts will be For a crown of glory and a diadem of beauty To the remnant of His people,